 - Dr. Brian Bornstein, who is serving as a National Science Foundation (NSF) program officer for the Law and Social Sciences Program (2018-2019)!

 - Dr. Jennifer Groscup, who is the President Elect of the American Psychology-Law Society (2019-2020; APA Div 41)!

-- Dr. Jennifer Groscup, who will be receiving the Distinguished Teaching Award at the 2018 American Psychology-Law Society (APA Div 41) annual conference.
+- Dr. Jennifer Groscup, who received the Distinguished Teaching Award at the 2018 American Psychology-Law Society (APA Div 41) annual conference.